Despicable-Nin/sample_backend/README.md

-Below is an updated complete guide (targeting .NET 9) that uses SQL Server.
+Below is a complete guide (targeting .NET 9) that uses SQL Server.
 In this guide, we use a Docker image for SQL Server and update the repository implementations to work with SQL Server (using EF Core with SQL Server and a raw SQL version using ADO.NET with Microsoft.Data.SqlClient).
 The guide also shows how to install Swagger via Swashbuckle and how the repository is used in a sample controller.

 ---